ohbarye/goofi/README.md

 Let's find good first issues to contribute OSS.

 This is a simple script to list issues labelled as "good first issue" in repositories with over 500 stars.
 This script lists the repository name, owner, and URL for each issue.
-The languages searched include the following:
-* JavaScript
-* TypeScript
-* Ruby
-* Go
-* Java
-* Python
-* Shell
+Any language that can be recognized by GitHub can be searched.

 See this job's result: https://docs.google.com/spreadsheets/d/1-2jhSCFZUWyFsubCnGiX-xui9nA76M783Z2SOfVrEU4/edit#gid=440574128